- What is an Ultra Short Term Fund?

 The cut-off timing for liquid fund purchase is 1.30 pm.
 However, the redemption cut off timing for liquid funds is 3 pm.
 Simultaneously, the cut off timing for purchase and redemption of ultra short term funds is 3 pm.

 Taxation of any of these funds is similar to debt mutual fund taxation.
-If an investment is made for less than three years, short-term capital gains are calculated based on individual tax slab rates.
-If the asset is held for more than three years, long-term capital gains are taxed at 20%.
+If an investment is for less than three years, short-term capital gains are taxable on the basis of individual tax slab rates.
+If the asset’s holding period is for more than three years, long-term capital gains are taxable at 20%.

 Also Look for